-It was at Halton that we clueless kids were turned into skilled tradesman under the aircraft engineering apprentice scheme.
+It was at Halton that mere kids were turned into skilled tradesman under the aircraft engineering apprentice scheme.
 Our crowd of around 200 souls (known by group as an Entry) was the 96th such Entry in the program, hence the RAF96 theme.

 Above you can see our Entry shield.
 If you want to know the story behind the shield click on it now (it is a live link) and after reading about it you may like to explore the rest of The 96th Entry website, which I look after in perpetuity.
 There are some interesting things lurking on there if you can find them e.g. stained glass window and purple fountains and a book entitled ‘And Then’, which tells a bit about some of our lives after we left training.